sinonjs/sinon/docs/_howto/lolex-async-promises.md

 ---
 layout: page
-title: How to speed up time with lolex
+title: How to test async functions with fake timers
 ---

 With lolex, testing code that depends on timers is easier, as it sometimes